Using Another Service Platform

 Uploading Docker Images

-To upload the Docker images to your registry, make sure you meet all the following prerequisites:
+To upload the Docker images to your registry, make sure you meet all the following requirements.
+You must have:

 -